SED-ML/KiSAO/libkisao/python/README.md

 ## Browsing the substitutability of algorithms catalogued by KiSAO

-A report of the substitutability of algorithms catalogued by KiSAO is available [here](https://github.com/SED-ML/KiSAO/blob/dev/libkisao/python/docs/algorithm-substitutability.csv).
+A matrix of the substitutability of algorithms catalogued by KiSAO is available [here](https://github.com/SED-ML/KiSAO/blob/dev/libkisao/python/docs/algorithm-substitutability.csv).
+The documentation for this package describes the queries and rules used to define this matrix.

 ## Contributing to KiSAO